FlutterFiesta/Shakti/README.md

 - The purpose of the app is to empower women physically, mentally and financially.

-- The app uses may Google Technologies like Flutter, Firebase, Tensorflow Lite model tflite for Face Recognition, Dialogflow for Chatbot and Google Maps for location.
+- The app uses many Google Technologies like Flutter, Firebase, Tensorflow Lite model tflite for Face Recognition, Dialogflow for Chatbot and Google Maps for location.

 [(Back to the top)](#-shakti--)